 JOHN: You’re welcome.

-SALIM: Hi, John.
+AUDIENCE: Hi, John.
 My name is Salim.
-There’s a Scripture in Matthew 27:9 about Matthew had quoted a Scripture from the Old Testament and had credited it to Jeremiah instead.
-But it’s actually from...it's actually from Zechariah.
-I was asked this question before and I really don’t know how to answer that.
+There’s a scripture in Matthew 27:9 about – Matthew had quoted a scripture from the Old Testament and had credited it to Jeremiah instead, but it’s actually from Zechariah.
+I was asked this question before.
+I really don’t know how to answer that.

-SALIM: Okay, I just want to make a comment about the lady who was before me on the subject of tongues.
-I have a friend of mine who's a medical doctor from the country in which I came from.
-He’s a Christian and he has witnessed to quite a few people up there.
-And using tongues and healings and miracles and he has spoken different tongues and because of that many of come to Christ.
-So I kindly understand why you would say that tongues have ceased when he has done that miracle.
+AUDIENCE: Okay, I accept that.
+I just want to make a comment about the lady who was before me on the subject of tongues.
+I have a friend of mine who is a medical doctor from the country which I came from.
+He’s a Christian and he has witnessed to quite a few people up there using tongues and healings and miracles, and he has spoken different tongues.
+And because of that, many have come to Christ.
+So I can’t really understand why you would say that tongues have ceased when he has done that miracle.

 JOHN: Let me ask this question.
-Is the...is the proof of tongues the experience of your friend or the testimony of Scripture?
+Is the proof of tongues the experience of your friend?
+Or the testimony of scripture?

-SALIM: Right, that’s what he was doing.
-He was not really speaking in tongues for praying like it says in Corinthians.
+AUDIENCE: Well, that’s what he was doing.
+He was not really speaking in tongues for praying, like it says in Corinthians.
 He was speaking in tongues just because he could speak in another language.

 JOHN: Thank you.